+In order to permit flexibility in the handling of appropriations and assure timely payment to service providers, funds may be transferred within the Grants-In-Aid accounts within the Division of Developmental Disabilities, subject to the approval of the Director of the Division of Budget and Accounting.

+In addition to the amount hereinabove appropriated for the Purchased Residential Care, Social Supervision and Consultation, and Adult Activities program classifications, such additional amounts as may be necessary are appropriated for the same purpose, subject to the approval of the Director of the Division of Budget and Accounting.

+The amount hereinabove appropriated for CCP - Individual and Family Support Services is conditioned upon the following: the fee-for-service rate for behavioral supports assessment/plan development shall be \$22.05 for each 15 minutes and the fee-for-service rate for behavioral supports monitoring shall be no less than \$8.26 for each 15 minutes.

+33 Supplemental Education and Training Programs 7560 Commission for the Blind and Visually Impaired

+30 11-7560 Services for the Blind and Visually Impaired \$8,490,000 99-7560 Administration and Support Services 2,663,000 32.
+Total Direct State Services Appropriation, Commission 32 for the Blind and Visually Impaired \$11,153,000

+Salaries and Wages (\$8,668,000)

+36 Materials and Supplies (126,000)

+Services Other Than Personal (766,000)

+38 Maintenance and Fixed Charges (456,000)

+Special Purpose:

-138 In addition to the amount handinghous amount inted for the Dynahogad Pacidos atial Cama Sacial 2 In addition to the amount hereinabove appropriated for the Purchased Residential Care, Social Supervision and Consultation, and Adult Activities program classifications, such additional amounts as may be necessary are appropriated for the same purpose, subject to the approval 4 of the Director of the Division of Budget and Accounting.
-The amount hereinabove appropriated for CCP - Individual and Family Support Services is 6 conditioned upon the following: the fee-for-service rate for behavioral supports assessment/plan development shall be \$22.05 for each 15 minutes and the fee-for-service 8 rate for behavioral supports monitoring shall be no less than \$8.26 for ea 10 12 33 Supplemental Education and Training Programs 7560 Commission for the Blind and Visually Impaired 14 DIRECT STATE SERVICES 16 11-7560 Services for the Blind and Visually Impaired \$8,490,000 10 99-7560 Administration and Support Services 2,663,000 18 Total Direct State Services Appropriation, Commission for the Blind and Visually Impaired \$11,153,000 Direct State Services: 411,123,000 20 Personal Services: Salaries and Wages (\$8,668,000) 22 Materials and Supplies (126,000) Services Other Than Personal (766,000) 24 Maintenance and Fixed Charges (456,000) Special Purpose: 26 Tuition Reimbursements for Teachers Of the Visually Impaired 11 Technology for the Visually Impaired (746,000) 28 Additions, Improvements and Equipment .
-(178,000) 0 30 Notwithstanding the provisions of P.L.1967, c.271 (C.18A:61-1 et seq) and R any law or regulation to the contrary, local boards of education sha 32 Commission for the Blind and Visually Impaired for the documented conservices to children who are classified as "educationally handicapped"; pro 34 each local board of education shall pay that portion of cost which the nu classified "educationally handicapped" bears to the total number of such children served; 36 provided further, however, that payments shall be made by each local board in accordance with a schedule adopted by the Commissioners of Education and Human Services, and 38 further, the Director of the Division of Budget and Accounting is authorize reimbursements from the State Aid payments to the local boards of educa- ation.
-40 The unexpended balances at the end of the preceding fiscal year in the Tec Visually Impaired account are appropriated for the Commission for the Bl 42 Impaired, subject to the approval of the Director of the Division of Budget There is appropriated from funds recovered from audits or other collection acti 44 sufficient to pay vendors' fees to compensate the recoveries and the adm State's vending machine program, subject to the approval of the Director of inistration of the 46 Budget and Accounting.
-Receipts in excess of \$130,000 are appropriated f expanding vision screening services and other prevention services, subjective and services are services. for the purpose of 48 of the Director of the Division of Budget and Accounting.
-The unexpend end of the preceding fiscal year of such receipts is appropriated.
-50 52 GRANTS-IN-AID 11-7560 Services for the Blind and Visually Impaired \$3,900,000 54 Total Grants-in-Aid Appropriation, Commission for the Blind and Visually Impaired \$3,900,000 Grants-in-Aid:
+40 11 Tuition Reimbursements for Teachers

+Of the Visually Impaired (213,000)

+11 Technology for the Visually Impaired (746,000)

+42 Additions, Improvements and Equipment .
+(178,000)

+Notwithstanding the provisions of P.L.1967, c.271 (C.18A:61-1 et seq) and R.S.18A:46-13, or any law or regulation to the contrary, local boards of education shall reimburse the Commission for the Blind and Visually Impaired for the documented costs of providing services to children who are classified as "educationally handicapped"; provided, however, each local board of education shall pay that portion of cost which the number of children classified "educationally handicapped" bears to the total number of such children served; provided further, however, that payments shall be made by each local board in accordance with a schedule adopted by the Commissioners of Education and Human Services, and further, the Director of the Division of Budget and Accounting is authorized to deduct such reimbursements from the State Aid payments to the local boards of education.

+The unexpended balances at the end of the preceding fiscal year in the Technology for the Visually Impaired account are appropriated for the Commission for the Blind and Visually Impaired, subject to the approval of the Director of the Division of Budget and Accounting.

+There is appropriated from funds recovered from audits or other collection activities, an amount sufficient to pay vendors' fees to compensate the recoveries and the administration of the State's vending machine program, subject to the approval of the Director of the Division of